dashaun/abstracts/bio.md

-DaShaun is a Sr Platform Architect for VMware, with over twenty years experience, trying to build better software faster.
+DaShaun is a Tanzu Solutions Engineer for VMware, with over twenty years experience, trying to build better software faster.
 A husband, father of four, volunteer and reluctant athlete.